pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 IANA is requested to assign a bit from the EDNS Header Flags registry ({{!RFC6891}}), with the abbreviation DE, the description "DELEG enabled", and referencing this document.

 IANA is requested to assign a value from the Extended DNS Error Codes ({{!RFC8914}}), with the Purpose "New Delegation Only" and referencing this document.

+IANA is requested to add the name "deleg" to DNS Resolver Information Keys registry ({{{!RFC9606}}}), with the description of "The presence of the key indicates that DELEG protocol is supported." and referencing this document.

 ## New Registry for Delegation Information